chhotii-alex/prospective-randomizer/README.md

     Compute the z-score normalized value of the new subject’s feature value.
     For each of the smallest-group-size groups, compute the z-score normalized mean.
     For each of the smallest-group-size groups, compute the product of its normalized mean and the subject's.
-    Add the new subject to the group for which this product is the least.
+    Add the new subject to the group for which this product is the least (i.e. most negative).
 Otherwise:
     Add the subject to the one group of smallest size.
 ```